-Below are my initial #bookstagram images and book covers.
+Below are my initial #bookstagram images.
 I am going to use two different books and #bookstagrams for this tutorial.

-The far left picture shows you how to work with an easy blank canvas.
+The first picture shows you how to work with an easy blank canvas.

 The second eReader picture has some flowers over the edge of the screen.

 P.S.
 I chose to leave off the digital ebook covers to make this tutorial less confusing and to show what you can do with a blank eReader screen.